mdkamran-stack/Devops_interview-question-asked_2025/Starting_AWS_project.md

 3> ALB > You will be tied to the Alb load balancer itself. (lack of flexibility)

 4> CCM how about doing it on a cluster that does not have Cloud control manager or CM component load balancer?
 Service type will not work.

+## Interview Ques: When do you create Inress
+Only service that needs external access is fronted proxy will create ingress resource Everythin else we dont need ingress resouce we only create service & deployment for frontend For Frontend Proxy we create Service deployment and Ingress as well.

 ## Ingress > So first advantage of using ingress it can be defined in declarative approach.